-More than 8,000 Kentucky children are in the state foster care system and that number continues to rise.
+More than 8,600 Kentucky children are in the state foster care system and that number continues to rise each month.
 These children have been removed from their homes because their parents are unable to care for them for reasons such as financial hardship, loss of employment, emotional and/or mental health and/or substance abuse.
 If the circumstances improve, the child may reunite with the parents, and the foster and the biological families work together for a smooth transition.
 In cases where the child is unable to return home, the child becomes eligible for adoption — a “forever family.”

 Unfortunately, the reality is that there are always more children in need than there are available foster families.
 For example, the number of children who need a safe and loving home has increased 249% since 2014, largely due to the opioid epidemic.
 St. Joe’s needs families interested in both fostering and adopting—especially those interested in sibling groups, older children, teens, children with behavior problems and children with special needs.
 If not you, then who?
 If not now, then when?
 Start your journey of foster care and adoption by enrolling in the next training session today!

 Almost anyone can foster.
 You can be:

 It does not cost a lot of money to be a foster parent!

 It has been said that fostering a child is the toughest job you’ll ever love, and the most rewarding experience a person or family can have.